 - On faster and lighter websites, it is more likely that First Paint and First Contentful Paint are the same due to the browser being able to render elements quickly.
 If they’re the same, either First Paint or First Contentful Paint will suffice.

 - On larger, more complex websites – you may see First Paint and First Contentful Paint drift further apart more often, due to multiple elements needing to be handled.
 First Contentful Paint would be the best metric to use on such sites.

 Where to find First Contentful Paint in GTmetrix?

-As with all our timings, First Contentful Paint can be found in the Timings tab in a GTmetrix report page.
+The First Contentful Paint metric can be found in the Performance tab in a GTmetrix Report page.

-You must be logged into GTmetrix to generate a First Contentful Paint timing (Sign up if you haven’t – it’s free!).
+You must be logged into GTmetrix to generate a First Contentful Paint timing!

 You can also find it in the Waterfall Chart: